Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

 ffmpeg can be used be used to extract the audio streams from a video or add it to a video.

-### Is it really feasible to exit video without a GUI?
+### Is it really feasible to edit video without a GUI?

 Depends on what you are doing.
 Many things can be done without a going, and some thing are easier to do without